woodbri/address-standardizer/DOCUMENTATION.md

     @PLACENAME @STREET_ADDRESS @MACRO

 The "[ADDRESS]" is the rule name.
 The "@<name>" is a reference to another rule.
-This "[ADDRESS]" rule is saying and address is composed of matching the "STREET_ADDRESS" rule followed by matching the "MACRO" rule.
+This "[ADDRESS]" rule is saying an address is composed of matching the "STREET_ADDRESS" rule followed by matching the "MACRO" rule.
 Or by matching the "PLACENAME" rule followed by the "STREET_ADDRESS" rule followed by the "MACRO" rule.
 So the grammar can be broken into convenient pieces and chained together